 Philosophy & Approach

 SJIA is a complex, systemic disease that can effect multiple organs if not under adequate control.
-While there are some biologic medications that are used for SJIA, there is no cure.
-The best that patients can hope for is for the disease to go into remission.
-The currently used biologic medications provide adequate control for only some of the patients.
-Other patients bounce from biologic to biologic, trying different combination of biologics and other immunosuppressive medications.
+The currently used biologic medications provides disease control for some of the patients, many of whom go into remission.
+A second group patients bounce from biologic to biologic, trying different combination of biologics and other immunosuppressive medications.
 A third group of patients are completely refractory, remaining under control only with systemic steroids.

 The SJIA Foundation is focused on finding better treatments and a cure for all SJIA patients, with a special focus on patients who are refractory to current biologics.